maxgmr/rust-maintenance-docs/updating-rustc.md

 These packages are maintained largely in order to support building other Rust packages in the Ubuntu archive.
 Rust developers seeking to work on their own Rust programs typically use the [`rustup` snap](https://snapcraft.io/rustup) instead.

-Unlike most packages, we maintain `rustc` largely separately from Debian.
+Unlike most packages, we maintain `rustc` separately from Debian.
 Sometimes changes are merged, but by and large we maintain our Rust toolchain independently.

 ## High-Level Summary of the Update Process